pkp/pkp-docs/admin-guide/en/deploy.md

 Use the string created by this command to set the `salt` and `api_key_secret` values in `config.inc.php`.
 Each config setting should have a different value.

-(We have not provided an example, because copying the example could compromise your site's security.)
+(We have not provided an example because copying the example could compromise your site's security.)

 Set the `require_validation` in order to require new users to validate their email addresses before using a new account.